Hospice Provider Odyssey Healthcare Agrees to Pay $25 Million to Resolve False Claims Act Allegations

 The cases resolved by today’s settlement are United States ex rel.
 Rouse et al. v.
 Odyssey Health Care, Inc. (Case No. 08-C-0383, E.D.
 Wisc.); U.S. ex rel.
 Dingus v.
 Odyssey Health Care, Inc., (Case No. 09-C-0254, E.D.
 Wisc.); and U.S. ex rel.
 Smithwick v.
 Odyssey Health Care, Inc., (Case No. No. 09-C-1851, E.D.
 Wisc.)
 (Consolidated cases).

 This resolution is part of the government’s emphasis on combating health care fraud and another step for the Health Care Fraud Prevention and Enforcement Action Team (HEAT) initiative, which was announced by Attorney General Eric Holder and Kathleen Sebelius, Secretary of the Department of Health and Human Services in May 2009.
 The partnership between the two departments has focused efforts to reduce and prevent Medicare and Medicaid financial fraud through enhanced cooperation.
 One of the most powerful tools in that effort is the False Claims Act, which the Justice Department has used to recover more than $6.6 billion since January 2009 in cases involving fraud against federal health care programs.
-The Justice Department’s total recoveries in False Claims Act cases since January 2009 are over $8.7 billion.
+The Justice Department’s total recoveries in False Claims Act cases since January 2009 are more than $8.8 billion.